The Promise Ring: Musical style

-The Promise Ring's style has been described at various points throughout their career as emo (particularly "second wave" emo), indie rock, pop-punk, power pop, and indie pop.
+The Promise Ring's style has been described at various points throughout their career as emo, indie rock, pop-punk, power pop, and indie pop.
 The group began as a continuation of the founding members' previous bands: emo bands None Left Standing, Ceilishrine, and Cap'n Jazz, all of whom played a particular kind of emo localized in the Midwestern United States.
+The Promise Ring became known as part of "second wave" emo, which was more geographically diverse than the first; Theo Cateforis wrote in Grove Music Online that the Promise Ring became leaders of this period alongside Austin, Texas-based Mineral and Seattle, Washington-based Sunny Day Real Estate.
 Over the duration of their original run, the Promise Ring would progressively distance themselves from the genre, moving towards pop between Nothing Feels Good and Very Emergency and starting from scratch on Wood/Water with their new label.

 Their debut record 30° Everywhere carried post-hardcore and punk rock influences, and has been praised as a benchmark and blueprint for emo as a whole.
 Though the band reportedly did not like the album in retrospect, it was praised for its "very catchy, very intense, [and] very powerful" material.
 The group opted for a cleaner, more pop-oriented sound on Nothing Feels Good, which contrasted 30° Everywhere and the punk-like approach Bohlen used in Cap'n Jazz, with critics noting a shift toward power pop in addition to the band's already established emo sound.
 Nothing Feels Good is noted for pushing the band to the forefront of the emo scene, which helped to forge the way for subsequent landmark releases by their peers, such as Something to Write Home About (1999) by the Get Up Kids and Bleed American (2001) by Jimmy Eat World.

 Nothing Feels Good and the Boys + Girls EP foreshadowed the Promise Ring completely shifting toward pop, which was fully displayed on Very Emergency.
 The sessions with Riley sparked another stylistic turn, differing significantly from that of Very Emergency; Wood/Water, the only full-length to follow the band's releases on Jade Tree, was an alternative country, indie rock, and pop album, with elements of roots rock, alternative pop, and psychedelic pop.